Stedi-Demos/bootstrap-archived/README.md

 1. Go to [webhook.site](https://webhook.site/) and copy the unique URL.
 The demo will send output to this webhook

 1. This project uses `dotenv` to manage the environmental variables required.
-You must create a `.env` file in the root directory of this repo and add three environment variables:
+You must create a `.env` file in the root directory of this repo and add the three required environment variables:
    * `STEDI_API_KEY`: Your Stedi API Key - used to deploy the function and internally to interact with product APIs.
 If you don't already have one, you can generate an [API Key here](https://www.stedi.com/app/settings/api-keys).
-   * `DESTINATION_WEBHOOK_URL`: the unique URL copied from [webhook.site](https://webhook.site/) in the previous step
    * `ENABLED_TRANSACTION_SETS`: a comma separated list of transaction sets for which you would like to be able to read inbound EDI documents.
-The values in the list MUST match available subdirectory names under the [resources](./src/resources) directory.
-The names are case-sensitive.
+The values in the list MUST match available resource sets under the [resources](./src/resources) directory, and conform to the pattern `${ediStandard}-${release}-${transactionType}` (for example: `X12-5010-855`).
 Note: you can always come back and add or remove entries from this list.
 After doing so, you'll just need to re-run the `create-guides`, `create-mappings`, and `deploy` steps described below in order to apply the changes.
+   * `DESTINATION_WEBHOOK_URL`: the unique URL copied from [webhook.site](https://webhook.site/) in the previous step
+   * `PROGRESS_TRACKING_WEBHOOK_URL` [_optional but recommended_]: the unique URL copied from [webhook.site](https://webhook.site/) in the previous step -- include this environment variable to enable additional progress tracking and improve observability of the function executions.
+For more details on the progress tracking, [see below](#additional-progress-tracking).

    Example `.env` file:

     ```
     STEDI_API_KEY=<REPLACE_ME>
+    ENABLED_TRANSACTION_SETS=X12-5010-850,X12-5010-855
     DESTINATION_WEBHOOK_URL=https://webhook.site/<YOUR_UNIQUE_ID>
-    ENABLED_TRANSACTION_SETS=X12-850,X12-855
+    PROGRESS_TRACKING_WEBHOOK_URL=https://webhook.site/<YOUR_UNIQUE_ID>
     ```

   The subsequent setup scripts will use the `ENABLED_TRANSACTION_SETS` environment variable to determine which resources to deploy to your account.